MAK20202021/Language_Translator_IBM_Cloud/README.md

 # Language_Translator_IBM_Cloud

-This exercise provides the idea how to use IBM cloud in the usecae of Speech to text and Language Translator.
+This exercise provides the idea how to use Speech to text and Language Translator service in IBM Cloud.
+At the beginning, I needed to create an instance for Language Translator service and another instance for Speech to text service.

 ## Project Motivation